FAQ

 7. International Designs Registration and Protection – How essential is it?
 It is important to register designs in as many countries as possible because:

-– Protection to industrial designs globally is subjected national laws of the respective countries aided and facilitated by international industrial designs protection regime.
+– Global protection of industrial designs by way of design filings in as many countries as possible will help in better valuation and commercialisation.– Protection to industrial designs globally is subjected national laws of the respective countries aided and facilitated by international industrial designs protection regime.

 8. MULTIPLE INDUSTRIAL DESIGN APPLICATIONS – An Overview: